OPALX-project/OPALX-project.github.io/for-developers.md

 7. [7.
 Error Handling](#ErrorHandling)
 8. [8.
 References](#References)

+# Astyle
+(Artistic Style)[http://astyle.sourceforge.net/] is a source code indenter, formatter, and beautifier for the C, C++, C# and Java programming languages.
+# Uncrustify
+[Uncrustify](http://uncrustify.sourceforge.net/) a highly configurable, easily modifiable source code beautifier.
+# UniversalIndentGUI
+"[UniversalIndentGUI](http://universalindent.sourceforge.net/) offers a live preview for setting the parameters of nearly any indenter.
+You change the value of a parameter and directly see how your reformatted code will look like.
+Save your beauty looking code or create an anywhere usable batch/shell script to reformat whole directories or just one file even out of the editor of your choice that supports external tool calls"

 # Language Standards
 -   C99
 -   C++11 (minimum versions gcc 4.6 ~~and Intel 12~~)